Filming Dance in the Past

 This may happen if the venue is also used for parties and it is not nice if you are doing floor-work or dancing without shoes.

 There must be enough space to allow you to move and the camera operator to stand at a big enough distance, so there is enough space between you and the camera to capture your whole body.

-In the video on this page I was in a quite big studio and could finally enjoy moving around as I pleased, since the area at home where I practise is rather small.
+In the video on this page, I was in a quite big studio and could finally enjoy moving around as I pleased since the area at home where I practice is rather small.

 Lighting in the Dance Studio

 The more the better.
 As many people trying to film dance in dark theatres know, you need quite sophisticated equipment to film people that move fast in poor light conditions.

 In a purpose-built dance studio, this is not an issue.
 Otherwise, make sure that the background is tidy and pleasing to the eyes rather than cluttered.

 Filming in front of mirrors can be a clever idea, as long as you cannot see the camera reflected in the mirror.